greenteaisgreat/Bilengua/README.md

 ### 2. Docker compose setup

 - **Build and Run Docker Images**
-  Before running services for the first time, bnuild the Docker images.
+  Before running services for the first time, build the Docker images.
 Navigate to the home directory and then paste:
   ```bash
   docker-compose up --build